 I’m serious here.
 It has to be good stuff.

-So…are you feeling excited yet about writing your cover letter??
+So…are you feeling excited yet about writing your nursing cover letter??

 I hope this has given you a good starting point.

 If you’re ready to take your résumé and cover letter to the next level, check out my résumé template bundle!